rust-lang/rust/text/0000-tool-attributes.md

 possible through compilation.
 This allows tools which plug into the compiler (like Clippy) to observe these attributes on items during type checking, etc.

-Likewise, white-listed tools may be used a prefix for lints.
+Likewise, white-listed tools may be used as a prefix for lints.
 So for example, `rustfmt::foo` and `clippy::bar` are both valid lint names, from the compiler's perspective.